bcogs/python/rcarch/README.md

 ## Classes in this module

-- `writer` appends blobs to an RCA archive
+- `Writer` appends blobs to an RCA archive
-- `reader` iterates over blobs in an RCA archive
+- `Reader` iterates over blobs in an RCA archive
-- `chunker` writes the outer chunk layer format
+- `Chunker` writes the outer chunk layer format
-- `unchunker` reads the outer chunk layer format
+- `Unchunker` reads the outer chunk layer format
-- `zstd_compressor` compresses blobs using zstd
+- `ZstdCompressor` compresses blobs using zstd
-- `zstd_decompressor` decompresses zstd-compressed blob streams
+- `ZstdDecompressor` decompresses zstd-compressed blob streams

 ---